 The Supreme Court concluded in Texas Monthly that the tax exemption at issue there was not mandated, or even favored, by the Establishment Clause in order to avoid excessive entanglement.
 "Not only does the exemption seem a blatant endorsement of religion, but it appears on its face, to produce a greater state entanglement with religion than the denial of an exemption."
 Id. at 19.
 The risk of entanglement existed under the exemption statute, according to the Court, because of the need to determine that a publication qualified as being religious.
 Id.
-Similarly, in the present case, the religious inquiries to determine qualification for the housing allowance create a ready basis for entanglement.

-The Government's attempt to limit Texas Monthly to publications involving religious speech, moreover, is not persuasive, nor is it a distinction that favors the Government.
-Here, § 107(2)'s exemption for ministers is available only when a minister receives a cash housing allowance as compensation for services performed "in the exercise of" his or her ministry.
+The Defendants' attempt to limit Texas Monthly to publications involving religious speech, moreover, is not persuasive, nor is it a distinction that favors the Defendants.
+Here, §107(2)'s exclusion for ministers is available only when a minister receives a cash housing allowance as compensation for services performed "in the exercise of" his or her ministry.
 Services performed by a minister in the exercise of his or her ministry include: (1) the administration of sacerdotal functions; (2) the conduct of religious worship; and (3) the control, conduct and maintenance of religious organizations under the authority of a religious body constituting a church or church denomination.
-In effect, the § 107 tax break for ministers constitutes "preferential support for the communication of religious messages," every bit as much as in Texas Monthly.
+In effect, the §107 tax break for ministers constitutes "preferential support for the communication of religious messages," every bit as much as in Texas Monthly.
 Id. at 28 (Blackmun, J. Concurring).